Performance Tuning

 SSL-Specific Options

-proxy.config.ssl.max_record_size proxy.config.ssl.session_cache proxy.config.ssl.session_cache.size
+proxy.config.ssl.max_record_size proxy.config.ssl.session_cache.enabled proxy.config.ssl.session_cache.size

 Thread Types